eqbal/CarND-Path-Planning-Project-P11/README.md

 ### FSM

+The system has the following states:

-The FSM starts at the START state, which determines the initial lane and the switches into the CRUISING state.
-In this state the car moves at the reference speed of 20m/s (close to 44MPH); it also tries to keep the car on the middle lane, from where it can more easily move to avoid slower cars.
-If it finds a slower car ahead, it initially switches to the TAILING state where it will try to pair its speed to them, while watching for an opportunity to change lanes.
-When this comes the FSM selects a destination lane and switches to CHANGING_LANES state, returning to CRUISING state once the movement is complete.
+- `START` state, which determines the initial lane and the switches into the CRUISING state.
+In this state the car moves at the reference speed of 20m/s (close to 44MPH); it also tries to keep the car on the middle lane, from where it can easily move to avoid slower cars.
+If it finds a slower car ahead, it initially switches to the TAILING state.

+- `TAILING` state where it will try to pair its speed to the cars, while watching for an opportunity to change lanes.
+When this comes the FSM selects a destination lane and switches to `CHANGING_LANES` state, returning to `CRUISING` state once the movement is complete.

-Once the current behavior (composed of a reference speed v and a polynomial route roughly indicating whether to keep or change lanes) is determined, it's dispatched along the current State to the PathPlanner.
-It in turn uses the CppAD interface to Ipopt to compute a sequence of waypoints approaching the route at the reference speed, while respecting acceleration limits.
+Once the current behavior (composed of a reference speed `v` and a polynomial route roughly indicating whether to keep or change lanes) is determined, it's dispatched along the current State to the `PathPlanner`.
+It in turn uses the `CppAD` interface to `Ipopt` to compute a sequence of waypoints approaching the route at the reference speed, while respecting acceleration limits.

 ### Simulator